 * Effectively represent, promote, and protect INSO's mandate of independence, impartiality, and neutrality.

-* Significant experience in insecure/conflict-affected environments.
+* Significant experience living or working in insecure/conflict-affected environments.

 * Experience with NGO security and/or project management.

 * Existing information networks.